munificent/craftinginterpreters/book/types-of-values.md

 <aside name="small" class="bottom">

 I'm not kidding about dedicated operations for certain constant values being faster.
-A bytecode spends much of its execution time reading and decoding instructions.
-The smaller and simpler you can make the instructions, the faster it goes.
-Creating short instructions dedicated to common operations is a classic optimization.
+A bytecode VM spends much of its execution time reading and decoding instructions.
+The fewer, simpler instructions you need for a given piece of behavior, the faster it goes.
+Short instructions dedicated to common operations are a classic optimization.

 For example, the Java bytecode instruction set has dedicated instructions for loading 0.0, 1.0, 2.0, and the integer values from -1 through 5.
 (This ends up